petrickjerico/tp/docs/UserGuide.md

 <div align="center"> Figure __.
 Using `add task` command</div>
 <br>

-2)After using the `add task` command, the new `task` will be added to your schedule and displayed at the end of the schedule.
+2\.
+After using the `add task` command, the new `task` will be added to your schedule and displayed at the end of the schedule.
 ![addTask2](images/addTask2.png)